Beginner’s Guide to Building A New Website – From Hosting to SEO

 The more pages the better!

-There are several sources that say Google trusts websites that exceed 10 pages so my recommendation for a website that needs SEO to make money would be to have 10 pages plus a blog, here is some inspiration:
+There are several sources that say Google trusts websites that exceed 20 pages so my recommendation for a website that needs SEO to make money would be to have 10 pages plus many blog posts, here is some inspiration:

 - Home page